 SEBI has specified many categories of debt mutual funds.
 In this post, let’s talk about money market funds.
 I will address common questions about money market mutual funds in this post.
 Where do Money market funds invest?
 What are money market funds?
 Who should invest in money market funds?
 How much return you should expect?
 What you should keep in mind while selecting a … [Read more...] about What are Money Market Mutual Funds?

 Every few months, we see Non-convertible debenture (NCD) issues from various companies.
 As on date (September 7, 2019), the NCD issues from Tata Housing, Aadhar Housing Finance and IndiaBulls Commercial Credit are live.
 Should you invest in such NCDs?
 Well, in this post, I will not review any particular issue of NCD.
 I will focus the benefits and risks involved in investing … [Read more...] about Should you invest in Non-Convertible Debentures (NCDs)?

 Equity funds are risky but debt funds are safe.
 Isn’t that what most of us think?
 That is clearly not the case.
 Debt funds carry risk too, something that is ignored by many investors.
-Many argue for debt mutual funds as a replacement for replacement for bank fixed deposits.
-In fact, I have written a post comparing debt mutual funds and fixed deposits and how debt mutual … [Read more...] about Don’t ignore the Risk in Debt Mutual Funds
+Many argue for debt mutual funds as a replacement for bank fixed deposits.
+In fact, I have written a post comparing debt mutual funds and fixed deposits and how debt mutual funds can … [Read more...] about Don’t ignore the Risk in Debt Mutual Funds